“As Christians we stand in the narrow pass of today.”

 The Battle of Thermopylae has taken on the force of legend.
 In 480 B.C.
 Xerxes I, of Persia, attacked the Greek city-states with a force of 300,000 soldiers.
 The Greeks were defended by an army of 7000, led by the Spartan king Leonidas.

-Xerxes vowed to conquer all of Greece but to do so he had to get his army through a narrow pass.
-It was at this pass of Thermopylae that Leonidas positioned his men.
+Xerxes vowed to conquer all of Greece but to do so he had to get his army through the narrow pass of Thermopylae where Leonidas positioned his men.
 For seven days the vastly outnumbered Greeks held off the Persian empire.

-The pass of Thermopylae was the only road through which the massive Persian army could pass.
-But it was only slightly wider than the length of a football field, meaning that the Persians could not use their full force against the Greeks.
+The Persians could not use their full force against the Greeks.
 The Greeks on the other hand, even with their much smaller force, could easily defend the narrow pass.
+You could say that the Greeks were able to hold off the Persians by forcing the enemy to come at them one at a time.

 In the end, the Greeks were defeated by treachery and betrayal, but the stand at Thermopylae has been regarded as a symbol of courage against overwhelming odds.
 Though they were ultimately defeated, their defeat was not without meaning.
 The time that Leonidas was able to gain allowed the Greeks to rally and defeat the Persians at Salamis a few months later.